-A-53.11 (4) (e) Roof Designed for Control Flow Drainage.
-This section refers to the requirements of the Wisconsin Administrative Plumbing Code (H-62) for storm drain sizes where control flow drainage roof design is used.
-The following information from the plumbing code is provided for use by the building designer:

-H 62.05 (3) (b) Storm.
+- A-53.11 (4) (e) Roof Designed for Control Flow Drainage.
+This section refers to the requirements of the Plumbing Code (ch.
+ILHIR 82) for storm drain sizes where control flow drainage roof design is used.
+The following information from the plumbing code is provided for use by the building designer: - ILHR 82.05 (3) (b) Storm.
 The building storm drain size shall be determined on the total area to be drained thereby and other wastes tributary to the drain.
-The minimum size of the roof leaders shall be determined from table 5 or shall be calculated using the formule following the table.
-The size of the building storm drain shall be not less than that specified in tables 11, 11a and 11b, See s.
-H 62.12 (3) (c), Wis.
-Adm.
-Code.
+The minimum size of the roof leaders shall be determined from table 5 or shall be calculated using the formula following the table.
+The size of the building storm drain shall be not less than that specified in tables 11, 11a and 11b.
+See s.
+ILHR 82.12 (3) (c).